 Selling, general and administrative expenses for the year increased by \$1.8 million, or 0.8%, from \$230.9 million for the year ended December 31, 2010.
 Selling, general and administrative expenses comprise compensation, related fringe benefits and share based compensation expense for non-project related employees, professional service costs, recruitment expenditure, advertising costs and all costs related to facilities and information systems.
 Compensation, related fringe benefits and share-based compensation expense increased by \$3.0 million during the year, travel costs increased by \$2.1 million, while recruitment expenditure, for both project and non-project related employees, increased by \$2.6 million.
 These increases were offset by decreases in facilities related expenditure of \$2.3 million and decreases in other general overheads of \$3.6 million.
-In our clinical research segment, selling, general and administrative expenses decreased by \$3.1 million or 1.6% during the year.
-This was offset by an increase in our central laboratory business, where selling general and administrative expenses increased by \$5.1 million or 25.6%, a result of our significant investment in personnel and systems in this business during the year.
-As a percentage of net revenue, selling, general and administrative expenses (5.0%) for the year ended December 31, 2010.
+In our clinical research segment, selling, general and administrative expenses, where selling general and administrative expenses increased by \$5.1 million or 25.6%, a result of our significant investment in personnel and systems in this business during the year.
+As a percentage of net revenue, selling, general and administrative expenses, decreased from 26.0% for the year ended December 31, 2009 to 25.9% for the year ended December 31, 2010.